A Greek medley of slow roasted vegetables and herbs.

 This is an incredible dish that we just know you are going to love.
 Not only is briam a luxurious way to eat your vegetables, but it is an incredibly easy way to eat them too.
 All the goodness is simply thrown into a roasting pan, mixed together, and baked; this makes clean-up a breeze, giving you more time to enjoy your family, your garden, or this blog.

-Briam, (which our family often refers to as briami…we’ve dropped the i here, as it seems to be unusual) is sometimes referred to as tourlou-tourlou (τουρλού-τουρλού), we think perhaps because of the topsy-turvy nature of this dish.
+Briam, (which our family often refers to as briami…we’ve dropped the second i in this post, as it seems to be unusual) is sometimes referred to as tourlou-tourlou (τουρλού-τουρλού).
+We think that perhaps this is because of the topsy-turvy nature of the dish.
 A mish-mash of chopped vegetables and herbs, tossed together with some oil and tomato sauce.
 No fancy plating required, or desired!
-Regardless of what you call it, this is a phenomenal Greek dish that epitomizes everything that is great about our cuisine; real ingredients, prepared simply, allowing their natural flavours and textures to shine.
+Regardless of what you call it, this is a phenomenal Greek vegan dish that epitomizes everything that is great about our cuisine; real ingredients, prepared simply, allowing their natural flavours and textures to shine.
 If you’ve never had briam (or briami, or tourlou-tourlou), you may be amazed at how perfect basic can be.

 The list of ingredients is long, but don’t be discouraged.
 If you enjoy cooking even a little bit, or if you have a garden, you likely already have many of these items available.

 There are many versions of briam; this is our parents’.
 There are definitely variations which can be made.
 For instance, many people add bell peppers to the mix, or eggplant.
 Any change could be delicious and we invite you to experiment with flavours that you love.
 If you have never before made briam however, we suggest sticking to the recipe which follows.
 See how you like it, and make adjustments from there.